thehig/arconai-stream/readme.md

 ## [stream.ejs](src/views/stream.ejs)

-- It takes the tagged scripts from above and creates a HTML page with *just* enough HTML to give the video somewhere to load into
+- Takes the tagged scripts from above and creates a HTML page with *just* enough HTML to give the video somewhere to load into
-- It then injects the original script references (the ones that contained 'video') into the header and body
+- Injects the script references (that contained 'video') into the header and body
-- The original scripts go about deobfusticating the source URL and modifying the `<video>` element until its ready and it tries to start playing
+- The original scripts go about deobfusticating the source URL and modifying the `<video>` element until its ready and it tries to start playing, and then CORS kills it (*and rightly so* :raised_hands:)
-- It creates a `<script>` that will check the page periodically to see if there are any `<source>` elements that have a valid `src` property
+- An inline `<script>` checks the page periodically to see if the `<source>` element has a valid `src` attribute
-- When it finds one, it redirects the browser to the URL, which can be opened in a video player (eg: [bsplayer](https://www.bsplayer.com/bsplayer-english/products/bsplayer-android.html) or [chrome plugin](https://chrome.google.com/webstore/detail/play-hls-m3u8/ckblfoghkjhaclegefojbgllenffajdc?hl=en))
+- When it's ready, the browser is redirected to the final URI ([.m3u8](https://en.wikipedia.org/wiki/M3U) playlist), which can be opened in a video player (eg: [bsplayer](https://www.bsplayer.com/bsplayer-english/products/bsplayer-android.html) or [chrome plugin](https://chrome.google.com/webstore/detail/play-hls-m3u8/ckblfoghkjhaclegefojbgllenffajdc?hl=en))

 ---